AdobeDocs/commerce-operations.en/help/configuration/storage/memcache-ubuntu.md

 ## Verify memcached works before installing Magento

-Adobe recommends testing memcached to make sure it works before you install Magento.
+Adobe recommends testing memcached to make sure it works before you install Commerce.
 Doing so takes only a few minutes and can simplify troubleshooting later.

 ### Verify memcached is recognized by the web server